 A classic theranostic method that has been used since the 1950s is radioactive iodine; one isotope of iodine can be used to image the spread of thyroid tumors, and another can be used to destroy them.

-There are a number of nuclear medicine options available for cancer patients, particularly in diagnostics.
+There are a number of nuclear medicine options available for patients with cancer, particularly in diagnostics.
 However, to really fulfil the potential of theranostics in precision medicine, the range of technology available needs to be expanded.

 “The current theranostics field is still tending to focus on just a few small molecules and specific radioisotopes,” said Edwards.
-He added that the drugs need to be able to target many more biomarkers, and to be able to carry more types of radionuclides.
+He added that the drugs need to be able to target many more biomarkers and carry more types of radionuclides.

 “That’s what’s different from all of the other cancers where you have a specific marker for a specific cancer and even an indication,” said Mullen.
 “Here, you have what I call a potential pan-cancer market.”

-Meanwhile, NanoMab and Precirix are developing radiolabeled drugs based on antibodies from the camelid family, which include camels, llamas, and alpacas.
+Meanwhile, NanoMab and Precirix are developing radiolabeled drugs based on antibodies from the camelid family, which include camels, llamas and alpacas.
 These antibodies are smaller and more stable than human antibodies, allowing them to penetrate tumors more easily.
-Precirix’s phase II-stage lead candidate is designed to treat breast cancer that has spread to the brain, while NanoMab is developing a diagnostic that could noninvasively check whether checkpoint inhibitor drugs are working.
+Precirix’s phase 2-stage lead candidate is designed to treat breast cancer that has spread to the brain, while NanoMab is developing a diagnostic that could let clinicians noninvasively check whether checkpoint inhibitor drugs are working.

-The European life sciences scene was one of the main driving forces in kickstarting theranostics, with companies such as AAA, Novartis, and AstraZeneca leading the way.
+The European life sciences scene has been one of the main driving forces in kickstarting theranostics, with companies such as AAA, Novartis and AstraZeneca leading the way.
 However, the same might not be true for the future of the field.
+The U.S., for example, is producing some rising stars including Rayze Bio, Y-mAbs Therapeutics and Aktis Oncology.

 “Immunotherapy took the best part of 15 to 20 years to get going,” reflected Mullen.
 “Now nuclear medicine is the next immunotherapy.”